Birk Crag is the residential Centre for Girlguiding North Yorkshire West County (NYW), situated on the edge of Harrogate.

 The New Building

-10+ years of planning and consultation with members and other user groups led the County to appointing a Project Manager in 2015 and forming a Steering group to move the project forward, backed by the enthusiasm of our members.
+After over 50 years of continuous use, 10+ years of planning and consultation with members and other user groups, led the County to appoint a Project Manager and form a Steering group to move the project forward, backed by the enthusiasm of our members.

-Plans have been drawn to create a fully accessible, environmentally friendly, cost efficient centre, built from as much locally sourced materials as possible with planning permission being granted in September 2016.
-We are delighted to be working with a+j architects and it’s great to have Tony and Jo on this exciting journey.
+Plans have been drawn in conjunction with our members, Project Manager and a+j architects to create a fully accessible, environmentally friendly, cost efficient centre, built from as much locally sourced materials as possible.
+Planning Permission was granted in September 2016, fundraising then started in earnest and building work started in Spring 2019.

-The Centre will also include improved access and parking and will be available for use by not just Girlguiding locally and further afield, but by other organisations and local community groups.
+Outside there will be grass and campfire/learning areas, woodland trail, improved access and parking.
+The Centre will be available for use by Girlguiding locally and further afield, Scouting, other organisations and local community groups.
 View the plans

 The Previous Building

-After over 50 years continuous use and despite ongoing maintenance, the building was no longer fit for purpose, meeting current legislation and had reached a point where repair and renovation was no longer viable.
+After over 50 years continuous use and despite ongoing maintenance, the building was no longer fit for purpose, did not meet current legislation and had reached a point where repair and renovation was no longer viable.

 Running costs were also affected by poor insulation and building materials.
 As a result, we were forced to close the residential areas, followed by other areas and sadly the building was demolished in September 2018.